Slides a logical mask along the two image axes and returns the

 Examples

-# Reshape the default mouth mask, slide it down 20 pixels on a
+# Reshape the default mouth mask, slide it up 20 pixels on a

 # 256-pixel image (about 8% of the height), and confirm it